-To generate an equation, first the operators need to be defined that make up the equation.
+To generate equations, first the operators which are allowed to be used during generation need to be defined.
 It is also possible to define a maximum length for an expression as proposed by Koza (1994).
-Expressions also consist of constants as well as variables which represent the inputs.
-Assuming that a given problem has two variables and one parameter, the equation learner could generate an expression as seen in Equation 2.1 where x_n are the variables, p_1 is the parameter and O is the output which should correspond to the observed output for the given variables.
+Expressions also consist of variables which represent the inputs as well as constants.
+Assuming that a given problem has two variables and one parameter, GP could generate an expression as seen in Equation 2.1 where x_n are the variables, p_1 is the parameter and O is the output which should correspond to the observed output for the given variables.